 Living in Canada is excellent if you want to buy or sell bitcoin since there are none regulatory hurdles and many methods to so.
 The Canadians themselves are generally well versed in Bitcoin, with at least 85% of residents being aware of it.
 The only problem may be where to start.

 In this guide, we’ll show you how to buy and sell bitcoin in Canada using different methods.

 How to buy and sell bitcoin in Canada?

-There are five ways how you can buy and sell bitcoin in Canada.
-These include:
+There are four ways how you can buy and sell bitcoin in Canada which include:

 - Cryptocurrency exchanges.